Chinese Car Brands

 Baolong Logo

 Guangzhou Baolong Motors has been on the market for only seven years (since 1998) but has managed to be remembered for its bulletproof cars based on Renault, Ford vans, and Mitsubishi SUVs.
-It has been defunct since 2005: production at all four plants was halted then.
+It has been defunct since 2005: production at all four plants was halted.
 However, the company left behind a successor, the FAW Baolong Light Vehicle.

 Englon